KauzClay/docs-tap/scst-store/use-external-database.hbs.md

 # Use an external PostgreSQL database for Supply Chain Security Tools - Store

-This topic describes how you configure Tanzu Application Platform to use an external database.
+This topic tells you how to configure Tanzu Application Platform (commonly known as TAP) to use an external database.

-For production deployments, VMware recommends you use an external PostgreSQL database rather than the one packaged with Tanzu Application Platform.
-This allows you to manage the external database using the best practices and processes that your organization has established.
+For production deployments, VMware recommends that you use an external PostgreSQL database rather than the one packaged with Tanzu Application Platform.
+You can manage an external database by using the best practices and processes that your organization has established.

-## <a id='prereqExtrenalDB'></a>Prerequisites
+## <a id='prereqExtrenalDB'></a> Before you begin

 Gather the following connection information for the external PostgreSQL database: